rinka-meltiron/MiLib/README.md

 We plan to extend the histogram stored by:
 * Enabling reading multiple text files
 * applying stop words to these
-* Merging them with the existing text histogram - including storing file-names ** Alternatively we can also store the memory location of each word with file-name allowing a fine grained indexing for each word but this will be pretty expensive.
+* Merging them with the existing text histogram - including storing file-names.
+Alternatively we can also store the memory location of each word with file-name allowing a fine grained indexing for each word but this will be pretty expensive.
 * Allowing querying for a specific word and returning the number of words and file-name.

 # MiSQL